Seema25dhami/Child_Vaccination_Management_System/README.md

-**IMMUNIFY**
+# **IMMUNIFY**
-Immunify is an innovative mobile application that provides a comprehensive child vaccination system to help parents keep their children up-to-date with their vaccination schedule
+Immunify is an innovative mobile application that provides a comprehensive child vaccination system to help parents keep their children up-to-date with their vaccination schedule.

 ## Getting Started